A Statistical Framework for Understanding Causal Effects that Vary by Treatment Initiation Time in EHR-based Studies: Discussion

 In studies where there is no clinical rationale for changes in underlying treatment efficacy (e.g., when treatments are fixed-dose pharmaceutical medications), summarizing variation in cross-trial effects can serve as a useful diagnostic for detecting effect modification over time.
 For instance, $\theta$ may be particularly informative in pharmacoepidemiologic studies, helping to quantify how treatment effects vary as the characteristics of medication users evolve with broader adoption.

 We note that there are natural connections between our work and prior work on violations of the consistency assumption in causal inference \citep{cole2009consistency, vanderweele2009consistency, VanderWeele2013}.
 While RYGB and SG can be framed as multiple versions of bariatric surgery, it is perhaps less natural to view each procedure over time as multiple versions of treatment in the usual sense, in part because it is rarely known when treatments differ, and thus which ``version'' of treatment was received.
 In a sense, our setup implicitly defines trial-specific versions of treatment, i.e., through the symbols $A_m$ and $a_m$.
-However, we choose to view counterfactual outcomes $Y_m(a_m)$ similarly to those defined and framed in \cite{cole2009consistency}, $Y(a,k)$, where the additional treatment details $(k)$ required to maintain consistency are entirely captured by trial index ($m$) in our notation.
-In particular, we adopt the viewpoint that if $a_m = a_j$ but $Y_m(a_m) \neq Y_j(a_j)$, then this reflects changes in the efficacy of a particularly treatment $a$ between two time points $m, j$, rather than always calling this phenomenon multiple versions of treatment.
-This choice is in line with Cole and Frangakis, who note that taking versions of treatment to the extreme precludes any sort of generalizability and hampers the utility of a study.
+However, we choose to view counterfactual outcomes $Y_m(a_m)$ similarly to those defined and framed in Cole and Frangakis~\cite{cole2009consistency}, $Y(a,k)$, where the additional treatment details $(k)$ required to maintain consistency are entirely captured by trial index ($m$) in our notation.
+In particular, we adopt the viewpoint that if $a_m = a_j$ but $Y_m(a_m) \neq Y_j(a_j)$, then this reflects changes in the efficacy of a particular treatment $a$ between two time points $m, j$, rather than always calling this phenomenon multiple versions of treatment.
+This choice is in line with Cole and Frangakis, who note that taking versions of treatment to the extreme precludes generalizability and hampers the utility of a study.
+For instance, we would find it counterproductive to define separate versions of bariatric surgery for each operating surgeon, or of non-surgical weight management based on prevailing pharmacological or diet and exercise standards.

 Finally, we have assumed throughout that during the time period where a patient is enrolled in Kaiser Permanente insurance, and thus is accessible in the EHR, there is no missing data in components of $O$.
 In practice, missing covariates may preclude ascertainment of eligibility, or outcomes may be missing even when eligibility is ascertainable.
 For the purposes of this work, we treat patients with incomplete information at a particular trial as ineligible $(E_m = 0)$.
-However, we see combining ideas from our framework with recent work on causal inference under missing eligibility \citep{benz2024, benz2025} as key area of future research.
+However, we see combining ideas from our framework with recent work on causal inference under missing eligibility \citep{benz2024, benz2025} as a key area of future research.
 Simultaneously handling possibly missing treatment status and/or outcomes across trials represents another important line of further methodological development.